Obama to unveil tougher climate change plan

 The final rule avoids what the White House called an “early rush to gas” away from coal and encouraged earlier adoption by states of renewable power.

+The administration also made changes to the final rule in order to defuse claims that the energy landscape was being re-ordered on the backs of the poor.

-The revised rule contains two new measures the administration said will “cut energy bills for low-income families” and drive down renewable energy technology costs, pre-empting arguments by opponents that the plan will be too costly.
+The revised rule contains two new measures the administration said will “cut energy bills for low-income families” and drive down renewable energy technology costs.

 It will create a Clean Energy Incentive Program to reward states that take early action to deploy renewable energy projects before the regulation takes effect in 2022.

-States will be able to get credit for nuclear energy plants that are under construction, as well as for upgrading plants and preserving those at risk of early retirement, the EPA said.
-Nuclear currently provides around 20 percent of the U.S. energy mix.

-The EPA will also create flexibility by allowing states to develop plans to “opt in” to an emission credit trading market with other states taking similar measures, without requiring interstate agreements, a mechanism McCarthy said utilities are used for other air pollutants like sulfur dioxide.

-In response to comments by utilities and some states, the EPA created a feature called a “reliability safety valve” in the final rule, which would allow states to get a temporary waiver from the agency on a case-by-case basis if they feel the closure of coal plants will disrupt the steady delivery of electricity.
+The EPA said it has responded to concerns of utilities and some states that the regulation could lead to energy shortages.
+The agency created a feature called a “reliability safety valve” in the final rule, which would allow states to get a temporary waiver if the closure of coal plants would disrupt the steady delivery of electricity.

 “I would never accept a scenario where affordability or reliability came into question,” McCarthy said.

+Republican presidential candidate Jeb Bush said on Sunday the rule “will throw countless people out of work, and increases everyone’s energy prices.”

+But Democratic rival Hillary Clinton, who is trying to use the climate issue as a wedge against Republican candidates, praised Obama’s plan and said “I’d defend it.”

-Additional reporting by Timothy Gardner; Editing by Catherine Evans, Digby Lidstone and Andrew Hay
+Additional reporting by Timothy Gardner; Editing by Bruce Wallace and Sandra Maler